My Vienna: peek into city districts 1 to 23

 There are many answers for many people.
 There’s art, coffee, Jugendstil, music, wine; these are only five in a lengthy list.
 Vienna is more than a desirable visitor location; the city reclaimed the top spot in the The Economist’s EIU Global Liveability Index for 2022.

 I got to explore at least one point of interest in each of the city’s 23 Bezirke or districts.
 Not only did I spend a lot of time in the inner city or 1st district, but I also made my fair share in the 6th, 9th, 18th, and 19th districts.
 Below I provide from each of the city’s 23 districts a couple of personal highlights which may be of interest to both resident and visitor.
-There are more interesting locations, about which I’ll describe separately in future posts.
+There are more interesting locations, about which I’ll describe separately.

 The first image below is a map of Vienna and the city’s districts; north is at top.
 The Danube river flows from northwest to southeast (top left to lower right).
 The present configuration and numbering has been in effect since the mid-1950s.
 The areas on the west and east side of the Danube are often called Cisdanubia and Transdanubia, respectively.
 The Vienna international airport (VIE) is outside city limits to the southeast.